California State Guard

-The California State Guard (CSG) (formerly the California State Military Reserve) is a component of the California National Guard (CNG).
-The CSG is a volunteer force that supports the state missions and federal readiness of the Army and Air National Guard.
-CSG service members come from all branches of the military and are citizens with essential skills.
-Many CSG service members are fully integrated with Army National Guard and Air National Guard units, and are full-time state active duty.
+The California State Guard (CSG) (formerly the California State Military Reserve) is a military unit which provides assistance and training to the California National Guard and is a military force of California.
+The CSG is a reserve force that supports the state missions and federal readiness of the Army and Air National Guard.
+CSG service members often come from all branches of the military and are citizens with essential skills.
+Many CSG service members are fully integrated with Army National Guard and Air National Guard units, and hold full-time state active duty status through the California Military Department.

 Organization

 The California State Guard is authorized under the provisions of the Title 32, United States Code, Section 109(c) and the California State Military Reserve Act (codified in the California Military and Veterans Code).
 It has legal standing as part of California's Active Militia.
 Activations are mandatory at times and service members are covered under the Uniformed Services Employment and Reemployment Rights Act (USERRA) as enacted by California state law (7 MVC 394 et. seq. and 566).
 Employers are required to comply with these laws when service members are called to Emergency State Active Duty (ESAD).
 Each service member is subject to the Uniform Code of Military Justice (UCMJ) per CMVC § 560.